Is a Weighted Vest Bad for Your Back?

 Avoiding Spinal Compression

-To reduce your risk of suffering a compression related injury avoid performing activities that are overly impactful.
-Jumping and running place a large amount of impact through your spine, even when you are not wearing a weighted vest.
+To reduce your risk of suffering a compression-related injury, avoid high-impact activities.
+Jumping and running place a significant impact through your spine, even when you are not wearing a weighted vest.
 Running and jumping while wearing a weight vest may be a necessary risk of you are training for competitive sports or the military but if you are working out for general fitness and health, the risks of serious back injury outweigh any potential benefits.

-Normally your centre of mass is directly over your base of support.
-That is to say that your weight is over or very close to your spine.
+Normally your center of mass is directly over your base of support.
+That is to say that your weight is over, or very close to, your spine.
 This means that very little muscle tension is required to keep you upright.
-A weighted vest, especially a heavily loaded one, will move your centre of mass away from your base of support and subsequently place an additional load on your muscles.
-If this load is uneven --- there is more weight in the front of your vest than the back for example --- this can result in a lot of stress on the muscles on the opposite side of the load.
+A weighted vest, especially a heavily loaded one, will move your center of mass away from your base of support and subsequently place an additional load on your muscles.
+If this load is uneven this can result in a lot of stress on the muscles on the opposite side of the load.
 If the weight is located on the front of your body, your back muscles will have to work overtime and the muscles of your abdomen will be required to work harder than normal if the load in on your back.
 Either scenario places your spine in a mechanically difficult position which could result in injury.

 Minimizing your Risk

 To get the most out of your weighted vest while minimizing your risk of injury, you should always ensure that the weight is distributed evenly between the front and the back.
 Failure to do so significantly increases your risk of injury.
 Also ensure the weight is distributed evenly from left to right to avoid any lateral stresses.
-If your weight vest has a waist belt, ensure it secured tightly to keep the weight as close to your body and therefore over your base of support as possible.
+If your weight vest has a waist belt, ensure that it's secured tightly to keep the weight as close to your body as possible.